 The body is made up of a fragile system of arteries, blood vessels, and veins.
-Any time these body parts are damaged, blood cannot flow throughout the body leading to life-threatening consequences.
+Any time these body parts are damaged, blood cannot flow throughout the body, leading to life-threatening consequences.
 A traumatic accident can usually lead to circulatory complications, like vertebral artery dissections (VAD).
-While a vertebral artery dissection can result from a car accident or other types of catastrophic accidents, it can also also be caused by chiropractic manipulation.
+While vertebral artery dissection can result from a car accident or other types of catastrophic accidents, it can also be caused by chiropractic manipulation.

 We understand that being injured by a medical professional, like a chiropractor, can be a traumatic experience.
 We put our faith and trust in healthcare professionals to help us with our ailments, not hurt us.
 If you’ve suffered from vertebral artery dissection, you may have grounds to pursue a medical malpractice lawsuit.
 When a healthcare provider causes injuries due to negligence, chances are they’ve hurt others before.
 Our goal at Bailey, Johnson, & Peck is to stop those medical professionals from hurting anyone else, once and for all.
 To discuss your claim with an experienced New York medical malpractice attorney, call 518-456-0082 to schedule a free consultation.

 The human body has two vertebral arteries located at the back of the neck near the spine or vertebrae.
 The vertebral arteries, the left vertebral artery, and the right vertebral artery, are responsible for bringing blood from the heart to the brain and spine.
 The vertebral arteries run from the aorta through the cervical vertebrae located in the neck and come together at the base of the skull.
 When the vertebral arteries join together, they create the basilar artery, which is the main artery that provides blood to the back area of the brain.
 This group of arteries makes up the vertebrobasilar system.